claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

   --i-data demux-paired-end.qza \
   --o-visualization demux-summary.qzv
 ```

-To view the .qzv file, you have two options:
+To view the .qzv file, there are two options:

-* Upload it to QIIME 2 View: drag and drop the file into the QIIME 2 View website at https://view.qiime2.org/.
+* Upload it to QIIME 2 View: Drag and drop the file into the QIIME 2 View website at https://view.qiime2.org/.

 * View locally: If the server supports displaying visualizations, execute the following command.
 This will automatically open the file in the default web browser: